Web development subset

 WordPress questions are usually maintenance, risk and decision-making questions.

 Yes.
-Existing WordPress sites can often be supported, cleaned up and improved without having to start from zero, provided the current setup is understood properly first.
+Existing WordPress sites can often be supported, cleaned up and improved without having to start from zero, provided the current setup is understood first.

 WordPress support often includes plugin and theme updates, broken forms, layout fixes, admin cleanup, performance work, content workflow improvements, staging changes and small ongoing enhancements.